Raymond-exe/Ascii-Dungeon/README.md

 What this updated version adds:
 - Player names
+- A local scoreboard
 - Better action announcements
 - Flushed-out tutorial screen
 - Weapon durability
+- A bow that looks like "}")
 - Player can now earn XP

 How players can earn XP: